mirrorkeydev/Appstract/CONTRIBUTING.md

 You're welcome to designs icons for apps you'd like to see supported by Appstract.

-Don't know what to add, but just want to help?
+Don't know what to add, but want to help?
 See Appstract's [most-requested icons](https://github.com/mirrorkeydev/Appstract/blob/master/most-requested-icons.txt).
+You'll want to verify that these icons don't already exist using the Appstract app - the `appstract-light` and `appstract-dark` folders don't necessarily have all icons.

 To add new icons to Appstract, follow these steps: